On Board

 Prestige and Garoni Design have a long-standing partnership, crafting cruisers with enduring style and functional layouts.
 Their yachts often incorporate innovative features like asymmetrical decks and versatile seating arrangements, prioritizing value and accommodation.

-The 420 model continues this tradition, boasting a sleek design and offering a variety of hull colors.
+The 420 model continues this tradition, boasting a sleek design and offering a variety of hull colours.
 Its standout feature is a spacious full-beam owner’s stateroom, an impressive inclusion for a yacht of its size and price range.

 prestige 420 on test, prestige 420 review